5K INFORMATION

 -

-DAP is woven into the values and practices that are core to how DPI believes educators should approach learning for young children and it is foundational to the WI Model Early Learning Standards and its guiding principles.
+DAP is woven into the values and practices that are core to how DPI believes educators should approach learning for young children, from an asset-based lens, and it is foundational to the WI Model Early Learning Standards and its guiding principles.

 -